-Our distribution and selling expenses increased from RMB33.2 million for the year ended 31 December 2020 to RMB198.2 million for the year ended 31 December 2021.
-The increase was primarily due to expansion of commercial organization and pre-launch and launch activities carried out for product commercialization.
+Our distribution and selling expenses increased from RMB198.2 million for the year ended 31 December 2021 to RMB326.7 million for the year ended 31 December 2022.
+The increase was primarily attributable to increased employee benefit expenses and pre-launch activities carried out for commercialization.
+The distribution and selling expenses related to Trodelvy® after 1 August 2022 would be reimbursed by Gilead.